Dandoko/makeUofT/README.md

 # MakeUofT
-This is a repository for the makeathon, MakeUofT 2020.
+This is a repository for the makeathon, MakeUofT 2020. <br> This repository does not contain the code for the coding challenge that we particpated in and won. <br>
-This repository does not contain the code for the coding challenge that we particpated in and won.
+We won the Huawei Ascend Innovation Award for the best usage of Huawei’s AI Development Board ‘Atlas 200 DK’.

 **Inspiration**